pedro00dk/pedro00dk.github.io/_posts/2020-08-29-first-post.md

 # Creating and configuring Github pages (jekyll)

 Github Pages is an extremely useful feature for the creation of simple websites and blogs without having to code anyting.
-Although it is simple to get started by just writing some markdown in a `README.md`, things became a bit complicated because speciall features I wanted to use, and hidden behaviors I faced.
+Although it is simple to get started by just writing some markdown in a `README.md`, things became a bit complicated because of speciall features I wanted to use, and hidden behaviors I faced.

-> This is my first post in may own page, and it reports my experiences when creating this website.
+> This is my first post in my own page, and it reports my experiences when creating this website.
-> Things written here may not correct and are certainly not to be taken as definition or specification of anything.
+> Things written here may not correct and are certainly not to be taken as definition or specification of anything, but it may help you if you have similar problems.

 ### Resources